 A baby is ready for a tub bath (or in a portable tub or sink) as soon as the umbilical cord stump has dried up and fallen off.
+If the circumcision was done with a ring (plastibell) allow for the ring to fall off, too, before tub baths.
 A circumcision will heal during the week following the procedure and generally before the umbilical cord has fallen off.
 Sponge bathing during the healing process is not an issue.

 Health and Safety During Bath Time

 Medically Reviewed by a Doctor on 12/30/2015

 YOU MAY ALSO LIKE

 Must Read Articles Related to Bathing Babies